Cyber Security for Beginners

 3. Internet downloads: Download files only from trusted websites.
 If you download from untrusted websites, there may be chances that those files will contain viruses, and as soon as you open them, the hacker might get access to your system.

 4. Network connections: Be sure that your service provider is genuine.
-If the network is unsecured, then it can be accessed by anyone.
+If the network is unsecured, then anyone can access it.

 5. Email attachments: Never open email attachments unless the sender can be trusted.
-These files may contain viruses to create backdoors.
+These files may contain viruses that can create backdoors.

 6. Malicious advertisements: Never click on ads that you don’t trust.
-They are created so that you can click on them, and hackers will receive details about you.
+They are created to get you to click on them, and hackers will receive details about you.

 Job Roles

-1. Chief Information Security Officer: Manages the IT security division of an organization.
+1. Chief Information Security Officer: Manages the organization's IT security division.

 2. Forensic Computer Analyst: Looks for evidence after the breach or attack on an organization.